You left your keys in your vehicle and someone broke in. Are you still covered?

 Obviously, if your car is stolen, the first thing you should do is to call the police.
 The second thing you should do is report a claim to your insurer.

-The information included here was obtained from sources believed to be reliable, however Grinnell Mutual Reinsurance Company and its employees make no guarantee of results and assume no liability in connection with any training, materials, suggestions or information provided.
-It is the user’s responsibility to confirm compliance with any applicable local, state or federal regulations.
-Information obtained from or via Grinnell Mutual Reinsurance Company should not be used as the basis for legal advice or other advice.
+The information included here was obtained from sources believed to be reliable, however Grinnell Mutual Reinsurance Company, SI, and its employees make no guarantee of results and assume no liability in connection with any training, materials, suggestions, or information provided.
+It is the user’s responsibility to confirm compliance with any applicable local, state, or federal regulations.
+Information obtained from or via Grinnell Mutual Reinsurance Company, SI, should not be used as the basis for legal advice and should be confirmed with alternative sources.